 We are proud to take part in the Bookbuzz programme run by the reading charity, Book Trust.
 All students in year 7 choose their own book to take home and keep from a list of suitable titles.
 The titles offered are carefully selected by a panel of experts to ensure quality and suitability.
 Local businesses support us financially to carry out this worthwhile programme with our youngest students to encourage a lifelong love of reading as they begin their secondary school journey.

-The library has over 15,000 items of stock available for all students to access; this reflects the broad spectrum of the curriculum and provides a good variety of leisure reading for all ages and abilities.
-It also has four networked computers, a daily newspaper and a range of magazine titles for students to read.
-The library was recently awarded £6000 from The Foyle Foundation which was used to buy some fantastic books and make improvements to the library.
+The library has a large and varied stock of books available for all students to access; this reflects the broad spectrum of the curriculum and provides a superb variety of leisure and academic reading for all ages and abilities.
+Students take an active role in buying new stock for the library and have diversified the books available to include graphic novels and books from the genre of dungeons and dragons.
+The library also has a small computer cluster and a range of magazine titles for students to read.